arthurcgusmao/arthurcgusmao.github.io/_posts/2017-07-28-linux-basic-commands.md

 - v: Verbose
 - z: Compress data during transfer
 - e: Specify remote shell to use (ssh)

+See [this blog post](https://www.tecmint.com/rsync-local-remote-file-synchronization-commands/) for a great depiction of many other different ways to use rsync.

 ### Search for files